catasha27/MONSTER-JOB-APP/README.md

 MONSTER JOBS allows the person responsible for updating the Web to mantain the APP by posting, editing and deleting jobs as needed.

-Project developed as an assignment for the Frontend Developement Course at ADA ITW to learn about Asinchronism.
+Project developed as an assignment for the Frontend Developement Course at ADA ITW to learn about Asynchronism.
 I used the following technologies and frameworks:
 HTML5
 Tailwind for CSS
 Javascript